adamcysec/adamcysec/README.md

 I currently work as a Cyber Threat Hunter!

-I help to protect networks by proactively hunting threats in the environemnt and creating detection rules.
+I help to protect networks by proactively hunting threats in the environment and creating detection rules.

 I use scripting languages Python and PowerShell to help automate repetitive tasks and problem solve.